bshurick/production-demo/README.md

 1. In Rules set Allow -> Pipeline Group -> prod-demo
 1. In 'Agents' tab select a running agent and hit 'Enable'

-Note that docker containers should be easy to deploy in a cloud environment, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.
+Note that docker containers should be easy to deploy in cloud environments, with agents installed on each production environment and the GoCD server running on an independent "Pipelines" environment.